 In total, from the 30 players the Kraken select, at least 20 of them must be under contract for the 2021-22 season and take up between 60-100% of the Kraken’s $81.5 million salary cap.

-What players could be selected by the Seattle Kraken?
+What other players could be selected by the Seattle Kraken?

 Looking at the best options for the Seattle Kraken to select in the expansion draft, it starts and stops with the Tampa Bay Lightning.
 There are a plethora of slam dunk options for the Kraken to take from the defending back-to-back champs.
-Tyler Johnson, who could be a second-line center on most any other team, could be available but carries a hefty $5 million cap hit.
-If he's protected, that means Yanni Gourde might be left available.
-He was one of their best players centering the third line in the playoffs.
-There is also Erik Cernak or Ryan McDonagh that would immediately be one half of Seattle’s top defensive pair.
+Tyler Johnson, who could be a second-line center on most any other team, carries a hefty $5 million cap hit.
+Yanni Gourde was one of their best players centering the third line in the playoffs.

 There’s a duo of veteran Philadelphia Flyers who could be on the move -- James van Riemsdyk and Jakub Voracek.
 Both carry high cap hits, but would become the Kraken’s No. 1 winger.
 Speaking of big cap hits, Matt Duchene of the Nashville Predators is rumored to possibly be available, although he has not lived up to his $8 million AAV contract of which he has five years left.
-There is a ton of value in the Pittsburgh Penguins’ bottom forwards who will most likely be unprotected -- Teddy Blueger, Jason Zucker or Brandon Tanev.
+There is a ton of value in the Pittsburgh Penguins’ bottom forwards who are unprotected -- Jason Zucker or Brandon Tanev.
 Toronto Maple Leafs’ Alexander Kerfoot would be another very good depth center to add.

 On the defensive side, St. Louis Blues’ Vince Dunn is a name that could that could be headed to Seattle.
 Dunn’s name has been in trade rumors for a couple of years now out of St. Louis.
 He’s coming off a one-year deal and will be an RFA this summer and it doesn’t appear likely that the Blues are interested in giving him the pay raise he’s due.
 At just 24 years old, he could be a key young piece for the Kraken that has proven NHL ability.

-A name no one thought would be available is Montreal Canadiens' Shea Weber.
+A name no one thought would be available is Montreal Canadiens' Shea Weber, but he is on the available list.
 It’s very unclear the extent of his injuries, but it’s rumored that they’re severe and he could miss all of next season, with his future in the NHL up in the air.
-If that’s the case, it would make sense for the Canadiens to leave him unprotected, but would the Kraken take that risk?
+Would the Kraken take that risk?
 He’s a top-four defenseman and would immediately be a shoe-in to be first captain, but if the rumors are true, they’d be selecting a player that may not even play a game for them.

-Other defensemen that could be Kraken targets are Detroit Red Wings’ Troy Stecher, Edmonton Oilers’ Oscar Klefbom and Washington Capitals’ Brendan Dillon or Nick Jensen.
+Other defensemen that could be Kraken targets are Detroit Red Wings’ Troy Stecher and Edmonton Oilers’ Oscar Klefbom.

-When it comes to the crease, there could be a veteran option in Vancouver Canucks’ Braden Holtby, as well as a younger option with pending RFA Adin Hill of the Phoenix Coyotes.
+When it comes to the crease, there is a veteran option in Vancouver Canucks’ Braden Holtby.
 The Kraken needs three goaltenders and it seems like for a veteran, Holtby makes sense to take over for the time being, or even as a backup role.
 Ben Bishop of the Dallas Stars has waived his no-movement clause and looks like he’ll be left unprotected.
 When healthy, Bishop is an elite goaltender but he missed all of last season.
 Chris Driedger, a UFA, is coming off a fantastic breakout year with the Florida Panthers and will have tons of teams calling up his agent, including possibly Seattle.